Spencer Steer Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.68 team ERA that ranks 24th among all league pitching staffs.
+- The Red Sox's 4.75 team ERA ranks 25th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 75 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- Red Sox pitchers combine to allow 76 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Bello (3-2) takes the mound for the Red Sox in his eighth start of the season.
-He has a 4.08 ERA in 35 1/3 innings pitched, with 37 strikeouts.
+- The Red Sox are sending Paxton (1-1) to the mound for his fourth start of the season.
+He is 1-1 with a 5.14 ERA and 19 strikeouts in 14 2/3 innings pitched.

-- The righty's most recent time out came on Wednesday against the Los Angeles Angels, when he tossed seven innings, surrendering two earned runs while giving up six hits.
+- In his last appearance on Thursday against the Los Angeles Angels, the left-hander went three innings, allowing five earned runs while surrendering four hits.

-- In seven games this season, the 24-year-old has a 4.08 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .281 to opposing batters.
+- In three games this season, the 34-year-old has an ERA of 5.14, with 12.2 strikeouts per nine innings.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.